What are the Digital Communication Awards?

 2. General information about the project or campaign

 Each submitted entry should contain the following information:

-Budget (not a mandatory field, information will not be published)
+Budget (not a mandatory field, but an important information for the jury – please note: information will not be published)

 3. Project Description